Best Settings for max FPS in Rocket League Game

 Render Quality: High Quality.

 Keep it at high quality.
-The reason being is that the graphics are terrible at low quality that you won’t feel like playing the game.
+The reason is that the graphics are terrible at low quality so you won’t feel like playing the game.
+It’s not that performance intensive so High is recommended.

 Render Detail: Performance / Custom.